MicrosoftDocs/azure-docs-powershell.pt-BR/docs-conceptual/azurermps-2.5.0/overview.md

 ## <a name="requirements"></a>Requisitos:
 A versão mínima do Azure Stack compatível é a 1904.

-Observação: Se você estiver usando uma versão anterior, instale a versão 1.2.11
+Nota: se você estiver usando uma versão anterior, instale a versão 1.2.11

 ## <a name="install"></a>Instalar